Papernest disclaims that they are not in partnership with PFP energy

 PFP Energy fuel mix

-Unlike a lot of smaller energy companies around at the moment, PFP Energy doesn’t invest heavily in renewables.
+Unlike a lot of smaller energy companies around at the moment, they don’t invest heavily in renewables.
 They don’t offer a 100% renewable tariff or even tariffs with guaranteed green energy elements.
 In fact, the company uses less renewable energy than the average UK supplier.
 This means that, if green energy and sustainable living are important to you, they may not be the right company for your household.

 |Fuel source||PFP Energy||UK supplier average fuel mix|